artis-mcrt/artis/artisoptions_doc.md

 constexpr double NU_MIN_R;  // lower frequency boundary for UVOIR spectra and BB sampling constexpr double NU_MAX_R;  // upper frequency boundary for UVOIR spectra and BB sampling

+// use nearest-neighbour instead of linear interpolation of photoionisation cross sections
+// to match classic artis
+constexpr bool PHIXS_CLASSIC_NO_INTERPOLATION;

 // ** Start of radiation field model options **

 // if using this, avoid look up tables and switch on the direct integration options below